9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ### Construction and deconstruction

-Let\'s step back and take a look at the relationship between constructing a value and pattern matching on it.
+Let's step back and take a look at the relationship between constructing a value and pattern matching on it.

 We apply a value constructor to build a value.
 The expression